rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 ```

-In the namespace of "openshift-ingress" the two replicas of the ingress controller "default" are deployed and are running in two separates worker nodes.
+In the "openshift-ingress" namespace, the two replicas of the ingress controller "default" are deployed and running on two separate worker nodes.

 ```
 # oc get pod -n openshift-ingress